Class Definitions - Entry Fees - Cattle Charges

 No severe bits, training devices, or mistreatment of any horse will be tolerated on any show grounds.

 No disrespect to judges or fellow members will be tolerated.
-Any issues may be brought up with the ethics committee.
-Forms will be at the show office, just ask.
-Instructions will be on the forms.
-The ethics committee and the current NCRCHA board will handle all complaints or violations.
+Any issues may be brought up with the posted show representative.

 All current NCRCHA members in good standing are encouraged to help work at these shows.
 Please volunteer to do so.
 Your help is appreciated!